dlschwartz/WritingHistory/PaperWriting.markdown

 * Quoting a secondary source cannot prove your point.
 It might support your argument, but it cannot in and of itself prove your point.
 Show how the source supports _your_ argument.
+* Anything worth quoting is worth interpreting explicitly.
+Anything not worth interpreting explicitly is not worth quoting.
+* Use a secondary source quotation in your writing when the specific language of the source helps you make your argument.
+Otherwise, a summary or general reference (with citation) should be sufficient.

 #### <a name="footnotes"/>Footnotes
 * “Footnotes” means that you should not use parenthetical citations!